Even Cowgirls Get the Blues (film): Reception

-Film historian and critic Leonard Maltin said "The novel was hopelessly dated, and there is not enough peyote in the entire American Southwest to render this movie comprehensible or endurable...K.D.
+Film historian and critic Leonard Maltin said: "The novel was hopelessly dated, and there is not enough peyote in the entire American Southwest to render this movie comprehensible or endurable...K.D.
 Lang's [sic] score is the picture's sole worthy component."

 Nathan Rabin of The A.V.
-Club called it "forgettable" and "tedious", and "It was god-awful.
-Unwatchable, almost."
+Club called the film "forgettable", "tedious", "god-awful", and nearly unwatchable.

-Richard F. Weingroff of Federal Highway Administration said "Forget it - skip this lousy movie and read the novel by Tom Robbins."
+Richard F. Weingroff of the Federal Highway Administration commented: "Forget it - skip this lousy movie and read the novel by Tom Robbins."